firebase/extensions/firestore-counter/POSTINSTALL.md

 - **If you installed this extension for the first time at v0.1.1:** Follow the instructions as described in this section.

 Set up a [Cloud Scheduler job](https://firebase.google.com/docs/functions/schedule-functions) to regularly send a message to the extension's Pub/Sub topic (`${param:EXT_INSTANCE_ID}`).
-This Pub/Sub topic then automatically triggers the Pub/Sub controller function (`${function:controllerPubSub}`).
-This Pub/Sub controller function is created by the extension and monitors the extension's workload.
+This Pub/Sub topic then automatically triggers the controllerCore function (`${function:controllerCore}`).
+This controllerCore function is created by the extension and monitors the extension's workload.

 You may need to enable some APIs in your Firebase project to use Cloud Scheduler.

-As an example, to set up the required Cloud Scheduler job, you can run the following gcloud commands:
+As an example, to set up the required Cloud Scheduler job, you can run the following `gcloud` commands:

 ```
 gcloud --project=${param:PROJECT_ID} services enable cloudscheduler.googleapis.com